EchNet/snatch-and-grab/README.md

   - Web page, using navigator.geolocation if available, manual input if not.
   - Shows best matches

-## Development Plan ##
+## V1 Development Plan ##

-0: Get to practicality
+0: Systems
+  - Reduced data size
+  - Dynamic state - the data structures in use, those that are being built
   - Logging
-  - Server Operations
-  - Reduced data size
-  - Sort by distance
+  - Alerts
+  - Nginx runs as service, proxies to Node

 1: Refine the Crawler
-  - Crawler and its data are deployed in the cloud.
   - Crawler runs on a schedule.
-  - Crawler doesn't get stuck or bogged down with multiple tracks.
-    (Or if it does, there are means for unstucking it)
-  - As new articles are added, they appear on the list regularly.
+  - Crawler runs from start to finish
   - Crawler supports multiple languages

 2: Refine the Scraper